2015 Nashville Public Library Literary Award and Gala Events

 The Nashville Public Library Literary Award was established in 2004 to recognize distinguished authors and other individuals for their contributions to the world of books and reading.
 Proceeds from the Gala fund the multiple endeavors of the Nashville Public Library Foundation, including the preschool literacy program Bringing Books to Life!, several after-school programs for at-risk youth, and the Summer Concert Series.

-The weekend begins with the Patrons Party, a special evening with Scott Turow.
-This evening is a unique opportunity to meet Mr. Turow and be part of an intimate conversation about his work at Margaret Ann Robinson’s home.
-Tickets to attend the Patrons Party are $750 per person.
+The events begin with the Patrons Party, a special evening with Jon Meacham.
+This evening is a unique opportunity to meet Mr. Meacham and be part of an intimate conversation about his work at Margaret Ann Robinson’s home.
+Tickets to attend the Patrons Party are $850 per person.

 The Literary Award Gala is held at the beautiful Robert A.M.
 Stern designed downtown library.
 It begins with cocktails in Ingram Hall, followed by dinner and remarks from Mr. Meacham in the beautiful Grand Reading Room.
 The Gala is black-tie and $600 per person.